Aris-Empanta/Food_Order_App---Admin_Dashboard/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is the Live Chat section.
 The customer can send a message in real time to the admin, with the help of socket.io library.
-The messages are also save with the help of the HTTP server and MySql database.
+The messages are also saved with the help of the HTTP server and MySql database.
 Just like the orders, once you receive a new message a notification sounds, and the indication of all unread messages appears in the navbar and on all conversations separately.
 The admin can delete any conversation selected, or